ACADEMIC YEAR RESEARCH GRANTS (AYURG)

 Application Evaluation

-During the application process, you will indicate one of the following proposal categories: (1) Arts, Humanities, & Performance, (2) Social Sciences & Journalism, or (3) Natural Sciences & Engineering.
+During the application process, you will indicate one of the following proposal categories: (1) Arts, Humanities, & Journalism, (2) Social and Behavioral Sciences, or (3) Natural Sciences & Engineering.
 Selecting a proposal category impacts which faculty review subcommittee most likely reads your proposal.
 If your proposal is at the interface of several fields (e.g. music composition relying strongly on computer science methods, or developing an app but evaluating user needs through social science methods), select the proposal category that best aligns with the methodology at the heart of the project such that faculty review committee experts can evaluate the approach and not just the output.

 When the project is evaluated, it will be read by at least three faculty members (typically from the fields indicated by your proposal category) who serve on our faculty review committee.
 The committee looks for quality projects, and they can award as many grants as they want.
 We call it a merit-based, non-competitive process.